 Dr Margarita Kuleva

-I’m Margarita Kuleva, a sociologist of culture.
-I’m interested in exploring social inequalities in the art world and creative industries mainly in Russia and the UK in order to develop fairer working conditions in the sector.
+I’m Margarita Kuleva, a sociologist of culture, artist, and curator.
+I’m interested in exploring social inequalities in the art world and creative industries in order to develop fairer working conditions in the sector.
 Primarily, I work as an ethnographer to discover the ‘behind the scenes’ of cultural institutions to give greater visibility for the invisible workers of culture.
-Currently, I’m based at National Research University Higher School of Economics, St-Petersburg, where I work as an Associate Professor at the Department of Sociology, holding the position of chair of the Department of Design and Contemporary Art.
-I’m also a fellow of the Centre for German and European Studies and a collaborator with the Centre for Arts, Design and Social Research.
+Currently, I’m based at National Research University Higher School of Economics, St-Petersburg, where I work as an Associate Professor at the Department of Sociology, and in 2018-2022 held the position of chair of the Department of Design and Contemporary Art.
+I work as a curator at The Art Exchange.

-Outside of this, my scientific interests include the sociology of fashion, visitor studies and youth cultures.
-As a researcher and curator, I have worked with a number of Russian and international cultural institutions, including Manifesta Biennale, Garage MoCA, Goethe Institute, Street Art Museum, Ural Industrial Biennale and New Holland St. Petersburg.
+As a researcher, artist, and curator, I have worked with a number of Russian and international cultural institutions, including Manifesta Biennale, Pushkin House in London, Boston Center for the Arts, Garage MoCA, Goethe Institute, Helsinki Art Museum, Street Art Museum, Ural Industrial Biennale and New Holland St. Petersburg.